 1. Click on "Make a Zap!" and select the Instapage app.

 2. Select Form Submission as a Trigger and click Save + Continue.

 3. Click on Connect an Account.

-4. To find your subaccount token, navigate back to Instapage and select the subaccount you want to integrate within the dashboard, then click Integrations.
+4. To find your workspace token, navigate back to Instapage and select the Settings tab from the left sidebar, then click Integrations.

 5. Scroll down the page and click to open the Zapier card.
 Copy the token and paste it into the Zapier pop-up.

-6. Once your subaccount token has been accepted, click on Continue and all the pages within this particular subaccount will be imported.
+6. Once your workspace token has been accepted, click on Continue and all the pages within this particular workspace will be imported.